Nappy rash

 • Family history of atopy

-• Vegan/vegetarian diet in Mother during third trimester (zinc deficiency)
+• Vegan/vegetarian diet in the mother during third trimester (zinc deficiency)

 Examination